GC-public-learning/jet-pack-compose-1.3-book/README.md

 ## 6.13 Coroutines (assynchronous programming) (see book/MyApplication14coroutines)

 ### 6.13.1 built-in scopes
-specific group of routines in which each coroutine can be setup
+specific groups of routines in which each coroutine can be setup

 - GlobalScope : GlobalScope is used to launch top-level coroutines which are tied to the entire lifecycle of the application.
 Since this has the potential for coroutines in this scope to continue running when not needed (for example when an Activity exits) use of this scope is not recommended for use in Android applications.
 Coroutines running in GlobalScope are considered to be using unstructured concurrency.

 - ViewModelScope : Provided specifically for use in ViewModel instances when using the Jetpack architecture ViewModel component.
 Coroutines launched in this scope from within a ViewModel instance are automatically canceled by the Kotlin runtime system when the corresponding ViewModel instance is destroyed.

 - LifecycleScope : Every lifecycle owner has associated with it a LifecycleScope.
 This scope is canceled when the corresponding lifecycle owner is destroyed making it particularly useful for launching coroutines from within composables and activities.

 ``` kotlin
 val coroutineScope = rememberCoroutineScope() // declare the coroutine scope